civican/legisinfo/42-1/bills/C-79/bill_text.md

 ### Section 42.2

-  **(1)** On completion of a verification of origin under paragraph 42.1(1)(a), an officer designated under subsection 42.1(1) shall provide the exporter, producer **or prescribed importer** whose goods are subject to the verification of origin with a statement as to whether the goods are eligible, under the `Customs Tariff`, for the preferential tariff treatment that was claimed.
+  **(1)** On completion of a verification of origin under paragraph 42.1(1)(a), an officer designated under subsection 42.1(1) shall provide the exporter, producer or prescribed importer whose goods are subject to the verification of origin with a statement as to whether the goods are eligible, under the `Customs Tariff`, for the preferential tariff treatment that was claimed.

-> **Explanatory Note**:
-> Existing text of subsection 42.2(1):
-> *Existing Text*:
-> > On completion of a verification of origin under paragraph 42.1(1)(a), an officer designated under subsection 42.1(1) shall provide the exporter or producer whose goods are subject to the verification of origin with a statement as to whether the goods are eligible, under the `Customs Tariff`, for the preferential tariff treatment that was claimed.

 ### Section 24

 Subsection 42.4(2) of the Act is replaced by the following:

-**(2)** **Despite** section 24 of the `Customs Tariff`, the Minister may, subject to any prescribed conditions, deny or withdraw preferential tariff treatment under an agreement set out in column 1 of Part 2 of the schedule in respect of goods for which that treatment is claimed if the exporter, producer **or prescribed importer** of the goods has made false representations that identical goods exported, produced **or imported** by that exporter, producer or **prescribed importer** and for which that treatment was claimed were eligible for that treatment.
+**(2)** Despite section 24 of the `Customs Tariff`, the Minister may, subject to any prescribed conditions, deny or withdraw preferential tariff treatment under an agreement set out in column 1 of Part 2 of the schedule in respect of goods for which that treatment is claimed if the exporter, producer or prescribed importer of the goods has made false representations that identical goods exported, produced or imported by that exporter, producer or prescribed importer and for which that treatment was claimed were eligible for that treatment.

-> **Explanatory Note**:
-> Existing text of subsection 42.4(2):
-> *Existing Text*:
-> > Notwithstanding section 24 of the `Customs Tariff`, the Minister may, subject to any prescribed conditions, deny or withdraw preferential tariff treatment under an agreement set out in column 1 of Part 2 of the schedule in respect of goods for which that treatment is claimed if the exporter or producer of the goods has made false representations that identical goods exported or produced by that exporter or producer and for which that treatment was claimed were eligible for that treatment.

 ### Section 25